-As small businesses expanded their remote working networks, new opportunities for cyber attacks have emerged, such as phishing scams and ransomware.
+As small businesses expand their remote working networks, new cyberattack opportunities have emerged, such as phishing scams and ransomware.
 In addition, cybercriminals can attack hundreds, if not thousands, of these vulnerable networks simultaneously because few small businesses have proper network security or the resources to prioritize cybersecurity awareness.

 In addition to the increasing need for network security, business leaders are searching for cyber insurance policies to help prevent and respond to a cyberattack.

-Cyber insurance has become a vital need given the frequency of cyber threats targeting small businesses.
+Cyber insurance has become vital, given the frequency of threats targeting businesses.
 However, as ransom demands reach millions, the cost of cyber protection has risen accordingly.

 “Pricing for small business cyber insurance has gone up between 10% and 40% annually in the last 24 months,” says Mike McBride, chief executive officer of Mason-McBride.
 And pricing isn’t the only obstacle.
 “More small businesses on a percentage basis are being declined for coverage due to tighter underwriting and compliance requirements,” Mr. McBride said.

-In addition to increasing coverage prices, underwriters are taking a closer look at how companies maintain their cybersecurity.
+Driven by heightened awareness of cyber threats, customers must prove to carriers that they care about cybersecurity.
+So, in addition to increasing coverage prices, underwriters are taking a closer look at how companies maintain their cybersecurity and cyber hygiene capabilities.

-According to The Council of Insurance Agents & Brokers (CIAB) Commercial Property/Casualty Market Index, carriers have responded to the increase in both frequency and severity of cyber claims by adopting stricter underwriting guidelines.
+According to The Council of Insurance Agents & Brokers (CIAB) Commercial Property/Casualty Market Index, carriers have responded to cyber claims’ increased frequency and severity by adopting stricter underwriting guidelines.

-For example, if a company does not have Multi-Factor Authentication (MFA) or data encryption in place, they are deemed “virtually uninsurable,” and a quote is refused.
+For example, if a company does not have Multi-Factor Authentication (MFA) or data encryption, they are deemed “virtually uninsurable,” and a quote is refused.